Sipho Nkosi

 LIFE OF SIPHO

-Nkosi holds an honours degree in economics from Unisa and an MBA from the University of Massachusetts.
+Nkosi holds an Honours degree in Economics from Unisa and an MBA from the University of Massachusetts.
 He has close to four decades’ experience on the operational, financial, logistics and marketing side of the extraction and energy sectors in both South Africa and abroad.
-Prior to serving as chair at Sasol – a position he has occupied since 2019 – Nkosi was CEO of Exxaro Resources for 10 years.
-In addition to his business interests, he serves on the board of the KwaZulu-Natal Philharmonic Orchestra.
+He was CEO at Exxaro Resources for 10 years, is a former president of the then Chamber of Mines and served on the board of Sanlam.
+He also chaired the Small Business Institute.
+In 2019 Nkosi was elected chairperson of Sasol, a position he held until 2023.